-To achieve the optimal degree of subject and operator safety, consideration should be given to the following guidelines when setting up a Human NIBP system either as stand-alone equipment or in conjunction with other equipment.
-Failure to do so may compromise the inherent safety measures designed into Human NIBP equipment.
+To achieve the optimal degree of subject and operator safety, consideration should be given to the following guidelines when setting up a Human NIBP Nano system either as stand-alone equipment or in conjunction with other equipment.
+Failure to do so may compromise the inherent safety measures designed into the Human NIBP Nano System.